Elizabeth Ness MacBean Ross: Death and legacy

 Ross died from typhus on her 37th birthday, 14 February 1915, three weeks after arriving in Kragujevac.
 She is buried in the cemetery in Kragujevac, the inscription on her gravestone including, in Serbian, the text: "In memory of Dr. E. Ross and two nurses who died in 1915 in our town while attending to our ill and wounded soldiers.
 Grateful soldiers from the Saloniki front.
 Renewed 1977."

 There is a plaque in her memory in St Duthac's Church, Tain. which includes the words "This tablet has been erected and hospital beds endowed in Serbia by public subscription in remembrance of the noble life and sacrifice of one whose home was for many years in Tain."

+Ross was the first woman to be commemorated on Glasgow University's World War One Roll of Honour.
+A service was held in the Universirty Chapel on the centenary of her death.

 In 2015, Ross was one of six British women to feature on a commemorative set of postage stamps issued by Serbia Post.

 The local Red Cross youth branch in Kragujevac is named the Dr Elizabeth Ross Society.
 At the annual commemoration ceremony they wear t-shirts bearing Ross's graduation photograph.
 Elizabeth Ross Street in Kragujevac is named after her.
 A street in the town is named in her honour.
 On 14 February, her birth and death date, memorial ceremonies are held each year in Kragujevac and at other locations in Serbia to commemorate her work for the people of Serbia.